 Even if the automated restoration fails, you can probably pull a lot of data from the various dated folders on your Time Machine, so be sure to keep the data until you’re back up and running.
 However, if it fails, you should probably move on to restoring from a clone backup.

-Restoring from a CCC clone (full system copy)
+Restoring from a CCC clone (restoring everything via CCC)

 To restore your entire hard drive from a clone, follow these steps.

-- Boot from your clone drive.
+- Boot from your clone drive (hold <option> while booting and choose the drive).
 You’ll need to be running from it to use CCC.

 - Re-format your internal drive via Disk Utility.
 Do not try to clone over a clean installation of OSX.
 I did this and it caused permissions issues that prevented use of File Vault, Safe Mode, or the ability to change the system’s firmware password. ***